 Employment or work-related income is deemed to be obtained in Spain when working remotely from Spain, despite the employer or paying party being located outside Spain.

-In those Spanish regions where wealth tax has not been abolished, it is levied on the assets held by the taxpayer on 31 December, the accrual date, provided that the net value of the taxpayer's assets exceeds 700,000 Euros.
+In those Spanish regions where wealth tax has not been abolished, this is levied on the assets held by the taxpayer at 31 December, the accrual date, provided that the net value of the taxpayer's assets exceeds 700,000 Euros.

 Spanish tax residents are subject to wealth tax on their worldwide net assets, whereas non-Spanish tax residents - and therefore those who have obtained non-Spanish tax resident status under the Beckham Law - are subject to wealth tax only on their assets located in Spain.